 Q3.
 It does not seem fair to passengers who lost money that they would only get credits or vouchers.
 Can you explain?

 The CTA believes that fair and robust air protection for passengers whose flights are cancelled in these circumstances is essential.
 That is why the CTA has issued a statement (insert link) indicating that providing vouchers or credits to passengers in these extraordinary circumstances may be appropriate.
-This measure brings greater clarity and consistency in unprecedented and unanticipated circumstances in situations outside of the carrier's control under the Air Passenger Protection Regulations and, in some cases, goes beyond what carriers are to provide under their tariffs.
+This measure provides a clear signal on the carrier's obligations in situations outside of their control under the Air Passenger Protection Regulations – which simply require the completion of the passenger's itinerary, when this may no longer be possible in today's environment – and, in some cases, goes beyond what carriers are to provide under their tariffs.

 The legislation, regulations, and tariffs were developed in anticipation of relatively localized and short-term disruptions.
 None contemplated the sorts of worldwide mass flight cancellations that have taken place over recent weeks as a result of the pandemic.